-The Jane E. Elliott Hall ("Women's Building") is located west of the Learning Resources Center, on the north side of campus.
-The building contains laboratories, lecture rooms, faculty offices and work rooms, studios for the fine arts and crafts, the Center for New Media, and the Hiram Van Gordon Memorial Gallery.
+The Jane E. Elliott Hall (also known as the Women's Building) is located west of the Learning Resources Center, on the north side of campus.
+The building contains laboratories, lecture rooms, faculty offices and work rooms, studios for the fine arts and crafts, and the Hiram Van Gordon Memorial Gallery.
 The main offices of the departments of Africana Studies; Art, Social Work and Sociology are located in the building.

 The Otis L. Floyd-Joseph A. Payne Campus Center was conceptualized and constructed to be one of the nation's most modern facilities of its type.
-With 229,253 square feet of floor space, the three-level building is an accommodating addition to Tennessee State University.
-It is a masterful architectural structure featuring brick and limestone and an award-winning interior design.
-It combines Kean Hall, a renovated athletic building, with a contemporary multi-purpose center, including a 350 seat auditorium.
+With 229,253 square feet of floor space, the three-level arena is an accommodating addition to Tennessee State University.
+It is a masterful architectural structure, three stories high, featuring brick and limestone and an award winning interior design.
+It combines Kean Hall, a renovated athletic building, with a contemporary multi-purpose center including a 350 seat auditorium.

-The Howard C. Gentry Complex is located on the north side of the campus east of the Edward S. Temple Track.
-This facility contains a 10,000-seat basketball and convocation arena, an indoor track, handball courts, a dance studio, offices, classrooms, a wellness center, and a 35-meter swimming pool.
-The offices of the department of Human Performance and Sport Science are housed in this complex.
-Exterior accommodations include basketball courts, softball fields, and parking for 2,000 cars.
+The Howard C. Gentry, Health, Physical Education, Athletic and Convocation Complex is located on the north side of the campus east of the Edward S. Temple Track.
+This facility contains a 10,000 seat basketball and convocation arena, an indoor track, handball courts, dance studio, offices, classrooms, and a 35 meter swimming pool.
+The main offices of the Physical Education and Athletics Departments are housed in this complex.
+Exterior accommodations include basketball courts, softball fields, a baseball diamond, and parking for 2,000 cars.

 Goodwill Manor is a two-story colonial house that was formerly used as the residence of the University President.
-It was completely renovated in 1991, and is maintained as an historical University landmark.
-It also serves as the location for the office of Alumni Affairs and the office of Development.
+It was completely renovated in 1991 and is maintained as an historical University landmark.
+It also serves as the location for the Office of Alumni Affairs.
 The Manor is located in the "horseshoe" just north of Harned Hall.